ItsZcx/pre-commit-hooks/README.md

 For Python projects, you'll need to integrate these hooks into your project:
 1. Copy the `.pre-commit-config.yaml` file from the `python-config` directory to your project root.

+2. The `.pre-commit-config.yaml` file is preconfigured to utilize a personalized `.ruff.toml` file if there is one present in the root of the repository.
+Otherwise it will use the default ruff settings for formatting and linting.
+There is a `.ruff.toml` file in the folder.

 #### How to use python-config with Docker or locally